 TRVPB Offers Buprenorphine Treatment to Help You Recover

-The Recovery Village Palm Beach offers buprenorphine treatment for opioid addiction as one of many options.
+The Recovery Village Palm Beach at Baptist Health offers buprenorphine treatment for opioid addiction as one of many options.
 Treatment plans are highly individualized.
 All treatment options are detailed and discussed with clients so they can be as comfortable as possible during the addiction treatment process.

 Key Points: Understanding Buprenorphine Treatment and Your Recovery

 Keep the following key points in mind when considering buprenorphine treatment for opioid addiction: